SwiftThemes/EAA/readme.md

 ## Changelog

+**0.38**

+* Add help text in eaa control.
+* Expand the first ad unit by default in all sections.
+* If there is no anchored image, ad will be shown after first non anchored image.
+* Add plugin compatibility option.
+* Add admin menu icon.

+**0.37**

+* Embed video tutorial on the help page.

 **0.36**
 * Move disable ads on home page to the customizer.
 * Fix a bug in short code to show ad.